Most medication cannot be combined with the plant teachers.

 For legal reasons we never give any medical advice.

-As a preparation for attending a ceremony with us, we have some recommendations.
+As a preparation for attending a retreat with us, we have some recommendations.

-Especially when it is your first ceremony, it is wise to follow our advice.
+Especially when it is your first retreat, it is wise to follow our advice.

 When you are more “experienced”, you can feel for yourself what is needed in your preparation.

 - First of all, we have guided a lot of people over the years, and experience has shown us that slowing down your lifestyle, reducing stress, eating healthy and nutritious foods and taking good care of your needs, is the best preparation of all.
-Integrating and starting new habits beforehand, will make it much easier to continue with them after your ceremony.
+Integrating and starting new habits beforehand, will make it much easier to continue with them after the retreat.

-- Integrating the ceremony is also important.
-The weeks before and after are as much a part of the process as the ceremony itself.
-A lot of people even describe the moment they decided to have a ceremony (without yet signing up), they could feel the process starting in themselves.
-The plant teacher can help you expand your consciousness and make you so much more aware of yourself, your patterns, your (unresolved) emotions, your relationships with others, with yourself and what it is to be human.
+- Integrating after the retreat is also important.
+The weeks before and after are as much a part of the process as the retreat itself.
+A lot of people even describe the moment they decided to go to a retreat (without yet signing up), they could feel the process starting in themselves.
+The various methods used as well as the plant teachers can help you expand your consciousness and make you so much more aware of yourself, your patterns, your (unresolved) emotions, your relationships with others, with yourself and what it is to be human.
 In the weeks before, try to become more aware of your patterns, your urges, your emotions, your way of reacting to others.
 Try to notice it without judgment, just observe in a mild way and be more aware of yourself and your surroundings.

 - Take enough rest for yourself, find time and space for relaxation (music, dance, meditation, being in nature, walking) so your stress levels are reduced as much as possible.
 Slow down your pace, if possible, and try to find your right balance between action and relaxation.
 Take as much rest as you need beforehand and especially afterward.
 Try to empty your calendar as much as possible the week before and after your retreat.